survivejs/react-book/manuscript/05_implementing_notes.md

 * `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize rendering.
 If you check the props and state and see that there's no need to update, return `false`.
 * `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
 It is not possible to use `setState` here but you can set class properties for instance.
 * `componentDidUpdate` is triggered after rendering.
 You can modify DOM here.
 This can be useful for adapting other code to work with React.
 * `componentWillUnmount` is triggered just before a component is unmounted from DOM.
-This is the ideal place to perform cleanup (ie. remove running timers, custom DOM elements and so on).
+This is the ideal place to perform cleanup (e.g. remove running timers, custom DOM elements and so on).

 ## React Component Conventions